Accueil » Tips » Weaning a kitten: 8 key steps explained by a veterinarian

 You can start offering solid food to kittens from 4 weeks of age.
 It should be moist.

-For example, I recommend offering kibble soaked beforehand in warm water.
+For example, I recommend offering kibble that has been pre-soaked in warm water.

-Several small meals per day are necessary.
+Several small meals a day are necessary.
 Ideally, free-feeding allows them to eat throughout the day.

-I recommend using a shallow dish, or an easily accessible container, to place the food in.
+I recommend using a shallow dish, or an easily accessible container, to place the food.

-As the weeks go by, kittens will consume less and less milk, and therefore more and more solid food.
+Over the weeks, kittens will consume less and less milk, and therefore more and more solid food.

-The food should be offered in increasing quantities as maternal milk consumption decreases.
+Food should be offered in increasing proportions as the consumption of mother’s milk decreases.

 3. Continue with solid food after weaning

-Once kittens are eating only solid food and no longer drink their mother’s milk, you can continue with a solid diet specially formulated for kittens until adulthood, which is about one year.
+Once kittens are eating only their solid food and no longer drinking their mother’s milk, you can continue with solid food specially formulated for kittens until adulthood, which is about one year.

 Don’t hesitate to regularly check the condition of their stools and contact a veterinarian at the slightest concern.
 The same applies in cases of vomiting or loss of appetite.

-Early weaning can cause stress, both in the mother and in the kittens!
-Behavioral problems may then occur, as shown by this study.
+Early weaning can cause stress in both the mother and the kittens!
+Behavioral problems may then appear, as shown by this study.

-Indeed, weaning doesn’t only involve feeding.
-Kittens become completely independent: grooming, toileting, etc.
+Indeed, weaning isn’t just about feeding.
+Kittens become fully independent: grooming, bathroom needs, etc.

 5. Also offer water

 Water can also be offered around 4 weeks of age.
-However, kittens may not be interested, especially because solid food contains much more water early in weaning (moistened kibble, etc.).
+However, kittens may not be interested, especially because solid food contains much more water at the start of weaning (moistened kibble, etc.).

 Kittens will drink water on their own when the kibble contains less water.